Bhavya2396/ipl-market/PREDICTION_RULES.md

 - **Points**: 2 points for correct prediction
 - **Resolution**: Based on final batting statistics
 - **Tiebreaker**: In case of a tie, points are shared equally
+- **Special Cases**: No points if match is abandoned before completion

 ### 3. Highest Wicket Taker (2 points)
 - **Description**: Predict the bowler who will take the most wickets in the match